rosepearson/GeoFabrics/README.md

 See the `environment_windows.yml` or `environment_linux.yml` depending on your operating system under root for a list of package dependencies.

 ### Required Credentials
-You will need a https://data.linz.govt.nz/ login and API key to pull vector data from the LINZ data service, or to run the tests locally on your machine.
-Create a login and navigate to https://data.linz.govt.nz/my/api/ to create an API.
+You will need a https://data.linz.govt.nz/ login and API key to pull vector data from the LINZ data service, and to run the tests locally on your machine.
+Navigate to https://data.linz.govt.nz/my/api/ to create an API once you have created your login.

 ## Import into a conda environment
 You can use this package by using pip to install the package and dependencies using the following commands in a conda terminal to add it to that environment, where you must either specify `environment_windows.yml` or `environment_linux.yml` depending on your operating system.
 Each file is located in the root repository folder.
 Sorry there is no macOS support at this stage.